 they never expected.

-- SOCIAL LIFE - Fact: The Department of Residence Life puts on hundreds of events - big and small
+- SOCIAL LIFE - Fact: The Department of Housing and Residence Life puts on hundreds of events -

-- that are a healthy balance of fun, smart and yummy.
-Cooking classes, concerts, and
+big and small - that are a healthy balance of fun, smart and yummy.
+Cooking classes,

-leadership seminars are just some of the bunch.
-Also, since the campus is in your
+concerts, and leadership seminars are just some of the bunch.
+Also, since the campus

-back yard, campus events like Week of Welcome, Homecoming and KSU Day don’t require
+is in your back yard, campus events like Week of Welcome, Homecoming and KSU Day don’t

 - ONE WORRYFREE BILL - One easy monthly bill for TV, Internet, trash, power (and rent) that you don’t